paulresdat/ServiceCollection/README.md

 ## Anatomy of an App

 The fancy factory pattern of automatic resolution of dependencies in this library encourages a stricter dependency resolution by allowing automatic resolution only through the approach of injecting the service through a class's constructor.
 In this beta version, there are no plans to use injection in any other fashion and there currently is no need to use any wrapper functions to help in the resolution of dependencies.
+This forces us to think about an app almost entirely as a collection of classes in modules rather than a collection of methods and or classes in a monolithic file.
 Let us go forth with examples to illustrate how to approach a new application with this library.
 Please note some implementation details of objects may be omitted because the following is only used as illustrations of the concept.
 In "Examples", you will find working code in practice.

 ### Basic Structure